resolve109/study-aws-sa/aws-study-guide.md

   - Configure Lambda to run in a private subnet of your VPC
   - Ensure proper route via AWS Direct Connect or Site-to-Site VPN
   - Assign appropriate security groups/NACLs so Lambda can communicate with on-prem resources
+  - Verified secure VPC integration for accessing on-premises systems.

 ### AWS DataSync
 - **Primary Use**:
   - Automates data transfers between on-premises storage and AWS or between different AWS storage services
 - **Not** for running data analysis jobs or containerized workloads
+- Confirmed use of DataSync for efficient bulk data transfers.

 ## Storage Services